wmorgan/dcos-docs/CONTRIBUTING.md

     ```
     $ git submodule update --init --recursive
     ```
+1. Pull in the changed content from your local branch of `dcos/dcos-docs` to the `dcos/dcos-website/dcos-docs` subdirectory.
+By default, the `dcos-website` project contains the upstream `dcos-docs` submodule of the live site.
+You can pull in this content by using either of these methods:

+    - Create a symlink from your local `dcos-docs` branch to `dcos-website`.
+For example, from the `/Users/username/projects/dcos-website/` directory, issue this command to create a symlink to `dcos-docs`:

+      ```
+      ln -s ~/projects/dcos-docs
+      ```

+    - Copy your local `dcos-docs` directory into the `dcos/dcos-website/dcos-docs` folder.

 1. [Install Node](https://docs.npmjs.com/getting-started/installing-node).

 1. Make sure npm is up-to-date and install dependencies.